 Canned corn isn’t my favorite option, but you can use it in a pinch.
 Use two 15 oz cans whole kernel sweet corn, drained.

 Bacon is a common ingredients in corn chowder recipes.
 If you find you’re missing that smoky flavor, you can always top your bowl with some vegan bacon crumbles!
-Chop and crisp up a store-bought variety (Hooray makes my favorite, if you can find it, but Benevolent Bacon and Lightlife also have great options), or whip up your own batch of vegan bacon.
+Chop and crisp up a store-bought variety (Hooray makes my favorite, if you can find it, but Benevolent Bacon (edit: as of Dec.
+2023, this has been discontinued 😭) and Lightlife also have great options), or whip up your own batch of vegan bacon bits.

 A sprinkle of vegan cheddar-style shreds is also a welcome addition.
 My personal favorite brand of plant-based cheese is Violife.